 If you’re looking for comfortable hiking poles for your adventures being it day hikes or shorter multi-day treks, but don’t want to break the bank, this post is for you.

 After testing out the Hiker Hunger carbon fiber trekking poles for quite a while now, I’ll share what I found positive and negative about them so that you can make a decision about whether these are the right ones for you.

 But they are budget poles that implement that certain features might be compromised to keep the price low and I want to share it all with you so that you can decide whether or not you think you’ll love them too.

-Disclosure: This post contains affiliate links.
+Disclosure: This post may contain affiliate links.
 That means that if you make a purchase through one of those links, I will get a small commission at no extra cost to you.
-I bought and paid for my trekking poles myself this I am not being compensated by Hiker Hunger for writing this review.
+As an Amazon Associate, I earn from qualifying purchases.
+I bought and paid for my trekking poles myself, I am not being compensated by Hiker Hunger for writing this review.

 Hiker Hunger trekking pole review